arsoninstigator/arsoninstigator/README.md

-## hello, i'm anne 👋♿
+## hello, i'm anne 👋🏳️‍🌈♿
-my pronouns are she/her and i'm a high school senior (graduating in december '24). future criminal defense attorney 🤞🧿
+my pronouns are she/her and i'm a non traditional indian high school senior (graduating in december '24).

 🔭 currently working with:
 - figma